TL;DR

 This story is repeated thousands of times over, every single day, across the UK.

 For those who can't afford to wait, private medical insurance (PMI) offers a powerful and increasingly accessible solution.
-The core principle of PMI is simple: it allows you to bypass NHS waiting lists and access private healthcare when you need it most.
+The core principle of PMI is simple: it allows you to use a private pathway, subject to policy terms and availability and access private healthcare when you may need it most.

 When it comes to mental health, this means swapping a nine-month wait for a nine-day wait.